Your complete Islamic prayer guide

 Your complete Islamic prayer companion in 10+ languages

-What are the five daily prayers?
+What are the five daily prayers and their rakats?

 How do I perform wudu (ablution)?

-Wudu is a ritual purification required before every prayer.
-It consists of washing the hands, rinsing the mouth and nose, washing the face and arms up to the elbows, wiping the head, and washing the feet — each step performed with intention and in the correct order.
+Wudu is a ritual purification required before every namaz.
+It consists of washing the hands, rinsing the mouth and nose, washing the face and arms up to the elbows, wiping the head, and washing the feet — each step performed with intention (niyat) and in the correct order.
 Our wudu guide walks you through every action with images and audio.

-How do I pray step by step?
+How do I pray namaz step by step?

-What is dhikr after prayer?
+What is dhikr after namaz?

 Frequently asked questions